Rains spark Argentine soy planting, too late for wheat hit hardest by drought

 By Hugh Bronstein

-BUENOS AIRES, Oct 30 (Reuters) - Soy planting can start in the days ahead after rains pelted Argentina's agricultural belt, but the moisture arrived too late for wheat yields to recover from damage caused by weeks of dryness in some key farm areas, farmers said on Wednesday.
+BUENOS AIRES, Oct 30 (Reuters) - Soy planting can start in the days ahead after rains pelted Argentina's farm belt, but the moisture arrived too late for wheat yields to recover from damage caused by dry weather in some parts of the country, farmers said on Wednesday.

 "We have had some rain now, so we are starting to plant soybeans.
 But it did not come in time to help with wheat yields," said Pedro Vigneau, who operates a farm outside the town of Bolivar in the heart of the bread-basket province of Buenos Aires.

 Wheat yields nationwide had been expected at 3.2 tonnes per hectare.
-But the drought knocked that down to 2.8 tonnes, said Gustavo Lopez, head of the Agritrend consultancy.
+But the drought knocked that down to 2.8 tonnes per hectare, said Gustavo Lopez, head of the Agritrend consultancy.

 "Some of the damage to wheat is irreversible," Lopez said.